fireonehero/DownloadsJanitor/README.md

 4.  **Run the application:**
     The final executable will be in your `build/` directory.
     ```sh
-    ./build/Janitor.exe
+    ./build/DownloadsJanitor.exe
     ```

 ---

 ### ⚙️ How to Use

-By default, `Janitor.exe` will look for a `rules.json` file in its current directory.
+By default, `DownloadsJanitor.exe` will look for a `rules.json` file in its current directory.

 #### Configuration (`config/rules.json`)